ni/measurement-plugin-packager-labview/README.md

 Builder\Configuration.ini`
     ![BuilderConfiguration](./docs/Measurement%20Builder%20HLD/BuilderConfiguration.png)

 2. Change architecture to support 32 bits.
-Supported options are shown: below.
+Supported options are shown below:
     - 32 – to build package in 32 bits
     - 64 – to build package in 64 bits
     - Both – to build packages in both architectures.